 Water security is recognized as one of the great challenges of the 21st century by many international organizations.
-For instance, the World's Health Organization (WHO) sets water quality assessment as a top global priority, including safe water supplies for drinking and recreation, hygienic sanitation and good water management for human health [1].
-Unfortunately, water pollution and water-related diseases have negative consequences on the body [2] such as diarrhea, which kills around 900,000 people every year in developing countries [1,3,4].
-Moreover, environmentally speaking, alterations in the nutrients and oxygen balance can result in eutrophication; the uncontrolled growth of plants or algae in water bodies [5].
+For instance, the World's Health Organization (WHO) sets water quality assessment as a top global priority, being safe water supplies for drinking and recreation, hygienic sanitation and good water management fundamental for human health [1].
+Unfortunately, water pollution and water-related diseases have dreadful consequences in the body [2] such as diarrhoea, which is killing around 900.000 people every year in developing countries with no access to proper water infrastructures [1,3,4].
+Moreover, environmentally speaking, alterations in the nutrients and oxygen balance can result in eutrophication, the uncontrolled growth of plants or algae in water bodies [5].

-Therefore, continuous monitoring of water resources such as fresh water, seawater, and, in particular, wastewater and drinking water, for human and animal consumption, is essential [6].
-To do that, physicochemical parameters such as temperature, pH, salinity, oxygen balance, acid neutralizing capacity and nutrient concentrations (nitrates and nitrites, phosphates, ammonium, silicates, sulfates, etc.) need to be monitored and controlled, to guarantee optimal water quality [7].
-Traditionally, water samples are collected at the point-of-need, by trained personnel, and transported to specialized analytical laboratories for quality control [8-14].
-Advantages of laboratory-based methods include the possibility of analyzing many samples with high accuracy and precision, obtaining low limits of detection (LOD) and quantification (LOQ), with automated equipment.
-Their main disadvantage is that this equipment is not generally portable, therefore neglecting in situ analysis and potentially compromising the stability of samples.
-Economically speaking, this equipment is expensive and requires trained personnel to prepare and handle the samples.
-However, this type of technology is evolving continuously, generating more compact, easy to use and cheap equipment which can be operated at conventional laboratory facilities.
-This is the case of portable kits that allow on-site testing and have become very useful when resources are limited since they are fast, simple and inexpensive.
-The downside of portable devices is that they require trained personnel during use and do not offer accurate results.
-They often only provide estimations of the composition of water and as such, do not fully meet user needs [15].
+Therefore, continuous monitoring of water resources such as continental water seawater and in particular, wastewater and drinking water, for human and animal consumption, is essential [6].
+In order to do that, physico-chemical parameters such as temperature, pH, salinity, oxygen balance, acid neutralising capacity, and nutrient concentrations (nitrates and nitrites, phosphates, ammonium, silicates, sulphates, etc.) need to be monitored, and necessary controlled, in order to guarantee optimal water quality [7].
+Traditionally, water samples are collected at the point of need, by trained personnel, and transported to specialized analytical laboratories for quality control [8-14].
+Advantages of laboratory-based methods include the possibility to analyze many samples with high accuracy and precision, obtaining low limits of detection and quantification, with automated equipment.
+Their main disadvantage is that, in general, this equipment is not portable, therefore neglecting in situ analysis, potentially compromising sample's stability.
+Economically speaking, these kind of equipment are normally very expensive and require trained personnel to prepare and handle the samples.
+This type of technology is evolving continuously, generating more compact, ease to use and cheap equipment to be operated at conventional laboratory facilities.
+This is the case of portable kits, that allow on-site testing, becoming very useful when resources are limited, as they are fast and simple to use and at the same time inexpensive.
+On the bad side, these kits require trained personnel and do not offer accurate results, since provide with an estimation of water composition thus, does not fully meet user needs [15].
 As an alternative to portable kits, water quality analysis probes have been developed and commercialized.
 The main advantage of these devices, together with their portability, is their high accuracy.
-The most advanced versions integrate wireless sensor networks, where data can be collected and delivered through the internet [16].
-However, they are not always affordable due to their elevated costs and the need for manual labor during data collection.
+Nevertheless, they are not affordable by any type of budgets due to their elevated costs and the need manual intervention during data collection.
+The most advanced versions integrate wireless sensor networks where data can be collected and delivered through internet [16].

-The natural evolution of this technology presents a future where humanity will make use of effective, deployable and autonomous sensors in lakes and rivers, water supply systems and even connected to municipal and industrial wastewater treatment plants, for accurate and precise water monitoring at the point-of-need.
-Furthermore, the information will be made available to citizens through the Internet.
-In the future, these sensors may also become wearable, and the user able to monitor his/her surrounding water environment.
+The natural evolution of this technology presents a future where humanity will make use of effective deployable autonomous sensors in lakes and rivers, water supply systems and even connected to municipal and industrial wastewater treatment plants, for accurate and precise water monitoring at the point of need.
+Furthermore, the information will be made available to citizens through Internet.
+Potentially, these sensors will be even made wearable, where the wearer becomes the sensor, able to monitor his/her surrounding water environment.